meltano/meltano/docs/src/docs/getting-started.md

 it's time to tell it where that data should go!

-This is where the [loader](/docs/plugins.html#loaders) comes in, which will be responsible for taking extracted data and putting it in an arbitrary data destination.
+This is where the [loader](/docs/plugins.html#loaders) comes in, which will be responsible for loading [extracted](#add-an-extractor-to-pull-data-from-a-source) data into an arbitrary data destination.

 *To learn more about adding plugins to your project, refer to the [Plugin Management guide](/docs/plugin-management.html#adding-extractors-and-loaders-to-your-project).*